objektwerks/python/README.md

 VIRTUAL_ENV = venv does not match the project environment path `.venv` and will be ignored; use `--active` to target the active environment instead.
 ```
 >Other UV errors may popup as well.
-Clearly, UV is still a work in progress.
+UV is still a work in progress.

 >Sadly, you may go thru several variations of this install process.
 The Python tool space is **not** professional grade.